snakeleon/YouCompleteMe-x64/README.md

 If seeing these new diagnostics while typing is not desired, this option can be set to 0.

+When this option is set to `0`, diagnostic signs, virtual text and highlights are cleared when entering insert mode and replaced when leaving insert mode.
+This reduces visual noise while editing.

 In addition, this option is recommended when `g:ycm_echo_current_diagnostic` is set to `virtual-text` as it prevents updating the virtual text while you are typing.